A carer is someone who looks after a person, a family member or friend because that person would not be safe and well without their help.

 - look after their own health

-For more information please refer to our Young Carer, Parent and Adult Carer Strategy (2016-2020) in 'Supporting documents'.
+For more information please refer to our Adult Carers' Action Plan and our Young Carer, Parent and Adult Carer Strategy (2016-2020).